PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-3-maintenance-release.md

 In the past few weeks, we have received quite a few reports that the new product edition page has a performance problem when using more product features.
 In version 8.1.3, [optimizations have been implemented](https://github.com/PrestaShop/PrestaShop/pull/34606) to improve the performance of the entire product features management interface.

-Btw: In version 8.1.3 we also have an [other performance improvement](https://github.com/PrestaShop/PrestaShop/pull/34458) related to how products with combinations have been handled.
+Btw: In version 8.1.3 we also have [another performance improvement](https://github.com/PrestaShop/PrestaShop/pull/34458) related to how products with combinations have been handled.

 ### Other improvements